 Click Here for a PDF

 Vince Pitelka has been professionally involved in ceramics for over forty-five years.
 After several formative experiences with clay very early in life in Berkeley, California, his real start in the medium came at Humboldt State University in Northern California’s Redwood Empire, where he learned clay from Louis Marak and earned his BA in Art in 1971.
 Vince did a stint working as a journeyman mechanic and welder for the City of Arcata, and then ten years as a full-time studio potter making functional tableware and kitchenware at Railroad Stoneware, his studio in Blue Lake, California.
-In 1985 Vince and his wife and son moved to Amherst, MA to attend graduate school at UMass-Amherst.
+In 1985 Vince and his wife and son moved to Amherst, MA, where Vince and Linda attended graduate school at UMass-Amherst.
 In the ceramics program at UMass, Vince worked with Frank Ozereko and Nancy LaPointe and completed his MFA in 1988.
-In graduate school he became fascinated with surface pattern in ceramics, and developed techniques for creating highly-detailed pattern and imagery with inlaid colored clays.
+In graduate school he became fascinated with the tradition of elaborate surface pattern in ceramics, and developed techniques for creating highly-detailed pattern and imagery with inlaid colored clays.